 Your loss definition

-Your loss means your insured, underinsured or uninsured loss or damage or legal liability, costs, payments made and expenses in relation to respect to which you have claimed under your policy.
+Your loss means your insured, underinsured or uninsured loss or damage or legal liability, costs, payments made and expenses in respect to which you have claimed under your policy.
 Any action or legal proceeding we take will be commenced either in your name, or in the name of any other person or entity that suffered your loss.
 We have full discretion over the conduct and any settlement of the recovery action.

 Your loss means your insured, underinsured or uninsured loss or damage or legal liability, costs, payments made and expenses in relation to the incident.
 Any action or legal proceeding we take will be commenced either in your name, or in the name